hartleyblakey/CS-375/Assignment-3/README.md

       2. Each vertex can be a part of multiple triangles
    2. Per vertex attributes for color and position stored in separate buffers
 3. With bufferless rendering, in ExperimentalCube.js
-   1. Uses gl.drawArrays()
+   1. Uses gl.drawArraysInstanced() wtih gl.TRIANGLE_STRIP
-      1. Each triangle is independant
+      1. Triangles share vertices via connected primitives
+      2. Uses two instances, each draws three cube faces
    2. Model space vertex positions are generated in the vertex shader
    3. Uses no vertex attributes